ThomasBakkenMoe/TDT4136-Introduction_to_Artificial_Intelligence/Assignment 1/Assignment1.md

 NOTE: I'm assuming here that the agent does not want to lose points and that it gains points when it sucks dust.
 It's main goal remains: to clean the entire world.

 ##### (a) Can a simple reflex agent be rational for this environment?
 Explain your answer
+A simple reflex agent cannot be rational for this environment.
+If the agent is on tile A, and tile B is dusty: the agent needs to clean tile B to accomplish its goal.
+But all the agent knows is that it will get penalized for moving, and thus it cannot risk moving on the chance that B is dusty.

+##### (b) Can a reflex agent with state be rational in this environment?
+Explain your answer.
+This agent is not rational.
+The fact that the agent has a memory (internal state) does not really matter in my mind.
+The agent will still get stuck, unable to complete its goal.
+If the agent is on tile A, and tile B is dusty: the agent needs to clean tile B to accomplish its goal.
+But all the agent knows is that it will get penalized for moving, and thus it cannot risk moving on the chance that B is dusty.

+##### (c) Assume now that the simple reflex agent (i.e., no internal state) can perceive the clean/dirty status of both locations at the same time.
+Can this agent be rational?
+Explain your answer.
+In case it can be rational, design the agent function.
+In this case, the agent will have a perfect observation of the state of the environment (both square A and B).
+This gives the agent the ability to decide if moving left or right will help it achieve its goal.
+Now: if the agent is on square A, and tile B is dusty: the agent will observe that square B is dirty and it knows that cleaning the square will negate the penalty it takes from moving.

+**Agent function:**

+*Observe environment -> if current square is dirty: clean current tile.
+Else if other square is dirty: move to other square.
+Else (both squares are clean) do nothing. -> repeat*

+#### 8. Consider the vacuum cleaner environment shown in Figure 2.2 in the textbook.
+Describe the environment using properties from Chapter 2.3.2, e.g. episodic/sequential, deterministic/stochastic etc. Explain selected values for properties in regards to the vacuum cleaner environment.

+These are the descriptors I would use for this environment:
+* Partially observable
+* Single agent
+* Deterministic
+* Sequential
+* Static
+* Discrete
+* Known

+#### 9. Discuss the advantages and limitations of these four basic kinds of agents:

+##### (a) Simple reflex agents
+Simple reflex agents are simple to implement and require few resources.
+They are however of limited maximal intelligence.
+Their intelligence might be perfectly adequate for relatively simple problems.
+For more complex problems however: they might be found lacking.
+##### (b) Model-based reflex agents
+Model-based reflex agents differ from simple reflex agents by having an "internal state" (e.g. a memory).
+This allows these agents to get a better understanding of the environment.
+They can for example interpret a car's speed by comparing its position "now" and it's position from the last time-step.
+The types of problems this kind of agent can solve are a lot more than what simple reflex agents can solve.
+They do however require slightly more resources than their simpler counterpart.
+##### (c) Goal-based agents
+Reflex agents react directly to input from the environment and respond with a "pre-planned" response.
+Goal-based will reason how their actions will result in them getting closer to their goal.
+Goal-based agents are capable of handling much more complex environments than simple reflex agents.
+They are however less efficient than what a reflex agent would be.
+They also have no way of determining the best way of reaching their goal.
+All the agent cares about is reaching the goal, no matter how inefficient.
+##### (d) Utility-based agents
+Utility-based agents does not work to strictly reach their goal.
+They work to maximize their utility.
+The way they "earn utility" is to achieve progress towards their goal.
+The better the progress, the more utility.
+The idea is that shorter/less costly routes to their goal gives more utility.
+These agents can achieve impressive intelligence, but they are complex to implement and can costly.